LogicalOverflow/MasterStats/README.md

 database because those summoners are not actively playing.

 ### Keeping my credentials save
-As all the code must be published on GitHub, hardcoding the API key and my AWS credentials didn't sound like a great idea.
-I looked for an easy and clean way to keep my API key and my AWS credentials save without storing them in system variables because I want to be easily able to switch the server hosting my page.
+As all the code must be published on GitHub and hardcoding the personal API key and my AWS credentials didn't sound like either a great or secure idea.
+I looked for an easy and clean way to keep my API key and my AWS credentials secure without storing them in system variables because I want to be able to effortlessly switch between servers hosting my page.
 Additionally, making it easy to set them for other people, was important for me as well, as I want other people to easily set up their own instance of my code.